 Signature

 A handwritten signature region.
-Only returned underlayout_analysis=advanced_layout_detection.
-Like Picture, the markdown and html fields contain an AI-generated description of what the handwriting looks like, useful as searchable text.
-Unlike Picture, a Signature segment carries no content field and no image URL, only the description and bounding box.
+Returned when you passsegmentation_version=v2.
+Like Picture, the markdown and html fields contain an AI-generated description of what the handwriting looks like, useful as searchable text, and the content field holds whatever OCR text the region yields, which for cursive strokes is usually nothing, so the field is often omitted.
+Unlike Picture, a Signature segment never carries an image URL, only the description and bounding box.